craigmckeachie/handsonreact.com/docs/14-HTTP.md

       const [error, setError] = React.useState(null);

       function toUserError(error) {
-        console.log('Call API to log the raw error. ', error);
+        console.log("Call API to log the raw error. ", error);
-        return 'There was an error loading the photos.';
+        return "There was an error loading the photos.";
       }

       React.useEffect(() => {